CodeYourFuture/curriculum/common-content/en/activities/analogise/_index.md

 +++
 title="Analogise"
-description="You’ll have to come up with an analogy for explaining how something works" activities=["nature"] term=true emoji="🔗"
+description="Come up with an analogy for explaining how something works" activities=["nature"] term=true emoji="🔗"